-Pursuant to 2 CFR § 200.302(a), the Subrecipient's financial management systems, including records documenting compliance with Federal statutes, regulations, and the terms and conditions of the Federal award, must be sufficient to permit the preparation of reports required to demonstrate compliance with general and program-specific terms and conditions; and the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the Federal statutes, regulations, and the terms and conditions of the Subrecipient agreement and CDBG-MIT grant.
+Pursuant to 2 CFR § 200.302(a), the Subrecipient's financial management systems, including records documenting compliance with Federal statutes, regulations, and the terms and conditions of the Federal award, must be sufficient to permit the preparation of reports required to demonstrate compliance with general and program-specific terms and conditions; and the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the Federal statutes, regulations, and the terms and conditions of the Subrecipient agreement and ASIP grant.

-Furthermore, Subrecipients should maintain accounting systems that provide for clear, real-time tracking of costs and targets related to the CDBG-MIT grant, including by national objective, by most impacted and distressed geographies, and by targets outlined in the Subrecipient Agreement.
-The only HUD identified HUD cost cap the Subrecipient will document in their systems is project delivery.
+Furthermore, Subrecipients should maintain accounting systems that provide for clear, real-time tracking of costs and targets related to the ASIP grant by targets outlined in the Subrecipient Agreement.